Updated: Sep 6, 2022

 Today, the great thing for Association Executives is that many of the leading Association Management Software systems today provide and foster partner relationships with “best of breed” providers such as email marketing, marketing automation, abstract management, reporting etc. And, today open API’s and Cloud based solutions open the door for all this to transpire easier, faster, & cheaper than ever before.

 Do I believe that Association Management Software (EMS or whatever you call it) is dead for every association?
-Not at all!
+Nope, Not at all!

 Do I believe that there should be a realignment of expectations and stop seeking the sacred Eirelegende WollMilchSau myth?
 Absolutely, right on brother!